The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 - Weak brand reputation in your market

-Research shows that it costs 5-25 times more to acquire a new customer than to retain an existing one.
+A publication on customer loyalty shows that it costs 5-6x more to acquire a new customer than to retain an existing one.
+(Source)

 Yet only 18% of SaaS companies map out their Customer Value Journey in the early stages, creating a leaky bucket where new customers flow in but quickly drain out.